satyajeet-rajupali/satyajeet-rajupali/README.md

 <br><br>

-- :school: I am a student at [UIET](https://uiet.puchd.ac.in/), Punjab University, Chandigarh.
+- :school: I am an Undergraduate at [UIET](https://uiet.puchd.ac.in/), Punjab University, Chandigarh.
-- :technologist: I love using Software as a solution for real world `Problems`.
+- :technologist: I love using programming to solve real-world `Problems`.
 - :computer: I am a competitive programmer at `Leetcode`.
-- :student: I’m currently learning `Deep Learning` and `Machine Learning`.
+- :student: I’m greatly into learning `Deep Learning`, `Machine Learning` and `Web Development`.
+- 👨‍💻 I have done a 6-month SDE Internship at Amazon, Hyderabad and in the past, I have done work in Android Development, Machine Learning & Deep Learning and also have done a research paper as well.
-- :thinking: I’m currently open for `an Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1abLWzGQ8GVdZ6GxdFmtpK2WgJRb6jB-P/view?usp=sharing).
+- :thinking: I’m currently open for `an Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1_cSOTM5vw2DgO8nn7kj76O2zNmCcLpMC/view?usp=drive_link).
 - :nerd_face: Always `learning new things` and loves sharing knowledge with others.

 <br><br>